 Therefore the only way to have legitimate GTINs (UPC or EAN) is to join GS1 as a member so that you can login to update the GS1 GEPIR database to update the product details for every GTIN you use.

 Once you have created a listing, you can “print” (when you click print label it actually downloads a PDF) its Item label from either the manage inventory page or the shipping plan.
 For private labels, I usually print a single product label from the Manage Inventory page, send it to the manufacturer and instruct them to either print it directly on the packaging or print it as stickers and paste them on each unit’s packaging.
 For OA and wholesale products that I ship to prep services, I download the labels from the shipping plan as doing it there will print the exact number needed according to the quantities in the shipping plan.
 Or I might create user permissions for them to login to my Seller Central account so they can manage shipping plans…but that’s a totally different topic for another post.

-Fyi, the Proven Amazon Course (PAC) has videos that walk you through these steps.
+If you have the Proven Amazon Course (PAC), that has videos that walk you through these steps.
 You can view the PAC contents in my review here.